Explanation of Course Numbers

-An introduction to modern microeconomics - the study of how consumers, firms, industries, and the public sector make decisions and allocate their resources in the economy.
-The principles of supply and demand and elasticity in both the private and public sectors will be analyzed.
-Fall.
+An introduction to modern microeconomics -- the study of how consumers, firms, industries, and the public sector make decisions and allocate their resources in the economy.
+The principles of supply and demand and elasticity in both the private and public sectors are analyzed.

 PUBH 6356.
 State Health Policy.
 2 Credits.